It never hurt anyone to be a little kinder

 Be Kind to Humankind Week was created in August of 1988 by Lorraine Jara in Toms River, New Jersey.

 I wish that I could say that I created Be Kind to Humankind Week out of a warm and fuzzy heart, but I didn't.
 I wish that I could say that I am always able to practice what I preach, but I can't.
 I do try though.
 I started this event in light of a very upsetting story I read in the newspaper about two young men, both in their 20’s, who were boating in my local town’s waterways.
 They were in a small rowboat which overturned.
-The story went on to say that as they clung to the overturned vessel, two young ladies in another boat pulled them out of the cold water.
-The ladies did not have a motor boat or a radio on board to call land for help.
+The story went on to say that as they clung to the overturned vessel, two young ladies in another boat pulled them out of the water.
+The ladies did not have a radio onboard to call land for help.
 Two other boats with radio antennas passed them by, refusing their calls for help.
 One passing boater reportedly said, “We don’t want to be bothered.”
 When finally rescued, one of the young men died.

 I was so devastated after reading this article that I felt something had to be done in memory of the deceased young man.
 I phoned his family and asked permission to have a memorial erected in a park where he lived, and understandably they thanked me but refused.
 They were too grief stricken to think about it.
 That's when I thought, they have a Be Kind to Animals Week so why not have a Be Kind to Humankind Week.
 People need people; it’s as simple as that.
 In order to have the power to make the world a better place, we must first change our attitudes for the better.
 We can create our own good news if we choose to do so!